 Want to power-up your chances of landing your dream job?
-Instead of worrying about saying the right things or giving impressive answers, you might like to try these 3 simple hacks backed up by psychological research.
+Instead of worrying about saying the right things or giving impressive answers, you might like to try these 3 simple hacks for giving a perfect interview - all backed up by psychological research.

 In his international bestseller 59 seconds: Think a little, change a lot, Professor Richard Wiseman introduces quick and simple things that people can do to improve their lives.
 Backed up by psychological research, the book covers everything from creativity to motivation.
 In a chapter on persuasion, Professor Wiseman provides some great advice on how to significantly increase the chances of landing your dream job.
 Here's what he says...